instana/sap-odata-service/README.md

 This component should be installed on a Linux amd64 machine, typically on a remote machine.
 It will connect to the OData REST endpoint configured in the SAP Solution Manager.

 Also, Instana is reengineering this application to be run in a regular Instana agent and the Kubernetes requirement will no longer be necessary soon.

+**Note**: The Integration Proxy is a native-cloud application and is deployed as Kubernetes pods.
+Instana may recommend using a production-ready environment like RedHat Open Shift cluster.

+However , below are the steps for the easy installation of the Instana Integration proxy on a microk8s.

 ### Prerequisites for Instana Integration Proxy